 If you are observant, you probably noticed that there isn’t any columns or rows stipulated for diamonds with fluorescence in the Rapaport report.
 This is another “hidden factor” that isn’t made explicit.
 Generally speaking, diamonds with strong or very strong fluorescence get discounted with a 10-15% rate.

-On top of that, it is almost impossible for a consumer to determine whether a diamond was placed on memo and brought in specifically for a prospective purchase.
-The stuff that goes on behind the scenes go even further and I’m just going to list a couple of examples why the Rap price might not be necessarily be accurate.
+On top of that, it is almost impossible for a consumer to determine whether a diamond was placed on a memo and brought in specifically for a prospective purchase.
+The stuff that goes on behind the scenes go even further and I’m just going to list a couple of examples why the Rap price might not be necessarily accurate.

 While it is common for diamonds to be traded at discounts within most categories shown in the price list, dealers and wholesalers in the industry follow their own “set of rules” for certain categories of diamonds.
 For example, round super ideal cut diamonds with D color and Flawless clarity would almost certainly sell at premiums with 10-20% more than the stated price-per-carat value.